fajrullah/evermos_test/README.md

 # evermos_test
 Assuming Case:

-Those cases might be caused by either coding Issue or DB issue commonly, but are not limited:
+Those cases might be caused by either coding Issue or DB issue commonly, but are not limited

 a.
 In Coding sides :
   - the issue has appeared because the function for decreasing QTY of product was wrong.
   - it might be no function for checking the QTY before decreasing.